WD Elements Shucking 8.0TB HDD (WD80EMZZ)

 Both showed up around the same time

-Case closed, but here are some more information if you really want...
+Case closed.
+However, here is some more information if you are interested...

 WD84PURZ Datasheet